jundalisay/pantrywork/content/en/blog/static-site-hosting.md

 ## Solution: Static Site Hosting

 I first heard of static site hosting when Github came out with Github Pages.
+Back then, static site generators were limited and all you had was HTML and Javascript.
+From 2015, Netlify popularized the concept of Jamstack, which added API -- Javascript + API + Markup.
+This is commonly seen in chat widgets, comment forms, and 'like' buttons on a webpage.

-At that time, we had very little content, so we put it on [wordpress.com](http://socioecons.wordpress.com) as drafts.
-Over the years, we refined the content and gradually put it as styled pages in our web app.
+Back in 2015, we had very little content, so we put it on [wordpress.com](http://socioecons.wordpress.com) as drafts.
+Over the years, we refined the content and gradually put it as styled pages in our web app which acted like an internal mini-CMS.

 The need to keep costs low, while improving SEO and managing content, led us to separate the content to static site generators.
+We forked our mini-CMS as a [blogging feature](https://lp.pantrypoints.com/articles) in Pantry.

-We ended up with Hugo as the easiest and fastest.
-We tried deploying our Hugo sites on four platforms that didn't require credit cards:
+We chose Hugo as the easiest and fastest static site generator.
+We then deployed our Hugo sites on different hosts that didn't require credit cards to see the performance and maintainability:

 Host | Pros | Cons
 --- | --- | ---